abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 ### SNP 25580 in Agy99

-The 201 bp region containing SNP 25580 in Agy99 (100 bases downstream and 100 bases upstream) did not have a homolog among the Parkin SNP regions at clustering ID of 0.8 and was one of the Agy99 singletons.
-For this site Agy99 has a T and in the core.tab file 475 isolates have a C and 3 isolates have a T. I manually checked the bam files for the three isolates with the C and three with the T allele reported in the core.tab file.
+The 201 bp region containing SNP 25580 in Agy99 (100 bases downstream and 100 bases upstream) did not have a homolog among the Parkin SNP regions at clustering ID of 0.8 and was one of the 230 Agy99 singletons.
+For this site the Agy99 ref had a T and in the core.tab file 475 isolates had a C and 3 isolates had a T. I manually checked the bam files for the three isolates with the C and three with the T allele, as reported in the core.tab file.

 #### 2020-12845 has a T in core.tab
 -bam file shows a C SNP when mapped to Agy99